Scorks/PyD3/README.md

 ## How to Access

+There are two options for running this program.
+You can open it via the GUI, or via the command line.
+Both explanations are provided below.

 ### Open via GUI

 To run PyD3 via a GUI, ensure that the path to PyD3.py is executable.
 To do this, perform the following commands in the command line: <br />
 `chmod +x PyD3.py` <br />
 `export PATH=/path/to/script:$PATH` <br />
-Then, you can run the command:
+Then, you can run the command: <br />
 `python main.py <path_to_table>` <br />
 This will open the Tkinter GUI and provide a scrollable version of the ID3 decision tree.